 Validators

 FsPulse can optionally validate file contents during the analysis phase of a scan.
-To enable validation, pass the --validate
+To enable validation, configure it in the web UI when setting up or initiating a scan.

 Validation allows FsPulse to go beyond basic metadata inspection and attempt to decode the file’s contents using format-specific logic.
 This helps detect corruption or formatting issues in supported file types.